szhublox/experimental-behaviors-sdwebui/README.md

 ### Swap prompt/negative prompt and negate CFG

 This does not change the image output very much.
 An interesting side-effect is the ability to use AND in the negative prompt.
+Currently this does not appear to correctly apply LoRA or work with the styles box.
+There are probably other bugs too.

 ### Setting sampler stop\_at